 Symposium Objective and Purpose

-The Symposium will feature renowned scholars and academics, including Professor Shari Diamond, Professor Paul Finkelman, Professor Daniel Harawa, Professor Alexis Hoag, Professor Brooks Holland, Professor Mary Graw Leary, Professor Renée Lerner, Professor Nancy Marder, Professor Gregory Parks, Paula Hannaford-Agor, Renée Manes, and local judges and lawyers including Judge Piper Griffin, Judge William Morvant, Skip Philips, J.E.
+Speakers include Professor Shari Diamond, Professor Paul Finkelman, Professor Daniel Harawa, Professor Alexis Hoag, Professor Brooks Holland, Professor Mary Graw Leary, Professor Renée Lerner, Professor Nancy Marder, Professor Gregory Parks, Paula Hannaford-Agor, Renée Manes, and local judges and lawyers including Judge Piper Griffin, Judge William Morvant, Skip Philips, J.E.
 Cullens, Jr., Will Snowden and Sam Crichton.
 LSU Law Center professors will moderate panels of scholars and practitioners in addressing these issues.

 Please join us on January 31, 2020, as we explore the history, contemporary challenges, and future role of the American jury.